Why Is My Criminal Case Taking So Long? When to Worry and When to Wait

 No motions have been filed

 If your case has been open for 6+ months and zero motions appear on the court docket, something is wrong.
+Learn about what motions your attorney should be filing.
 Even cases that ultimately resolve by plea should have motion activity — because motion practice creates leverage for better plea deals.

 You're the one initiating every communication